mohamedahmadianzade/cutshort/README.md

 admin user has access completely to all api service and data but normal user just can access the api service and data that is related to him.

 By runnign this file, for each user, it will create
-- 2 post with
+- 2 posts

-- 2 comment
+- 2 comments

-- 2 todos
+- 2 todoes

 <!-- Installation -->